arvindsc/Angular1.x/README.md

 * Shorthand for factory with no parameters <------> Simply registers services with injector, no factory/provider calls
 * Cannot be injected into a module configuration function <------> Can be injected into a module configuration function
 * Can be overridden by an AngularJS decorator <------> Cannot be override by an AngularJS decorator.

+------Promises---------
+In Javasript, promises are objects which represent the pending result of an asynchronous operation.